We've partnered with Loveit Coverit to provide you with comprehensive mobile phone insurance at great prices, with experienced in-house customer care.

 Cover: Look for mobile phone insurance policies that offer the right phone insurance protection for you.
 You might just want accidental damage phone insurance cover.
 Or you might want loss and theft cover too.
 Also think, whether you would benefit from an overseas and airtime abuse cover.

 Value: How much is your mobile phone worth?
 Some insurers have a maximum claim value limit.
 Make sure you pick a policy that gives enough cover to replace or repair your phone if the worst happens.
+This is particularly important if you have a very expensive new mobile phone.

 Excess: This is how much you pay each time you make a claim.
 How much are you happy to pay per claim?
 The excess charge can range from £30 to £175 and depends on the device type.
 The more expensive the phone, the more you will pay.